 - Spending Reduction: The University’s Data Egress Waiver provides refunds for 100% of global data egress costs so long as those costs represent 15% or less of the overall organization’s spend with AWS.

-If you wish to open an AWS account for SEAS supported activity, please provide the following four required pieces of information in an e-mail to email@example.com:
+If you wish to open a new AWS account for SEAS supported activity, please provide the following four required pieces of information in an e-mail to email@example.com:

 - RESEARCH GROUPS: A short name for this account related to your research project (e.g. robot-ai), all letters, numbers, and dashes, starting with a letter.
 NOTE: this should not be an e-mail address.
 If you do not provide one, we will use your PennKey username by default.

 - COURSES: DEPT-COURSE#-SEMESTER-SECTION (e.g. cis-565-2020c-001), where a=Spring, b=Summer, c=Fall, and section is omitted if there is only one section

-- Budget Name/Code to be charged for expenses incurred by this AWS account
+- This budget will be charged for all expenses incurred by this AWS account, intentional or otherwise

 - Please obtain faculty chair approval if this is an academic request for courses